Associate Professor, Global Health

 - Email: email@example.com

-Lisa J. Messersmith, PhD, MPH, has 25 years of research, program and policy experience in gender, sexuality, HIV, and sexual and reproductive health and rights primarily in Sub-Saharan Africa and South and Southeast Asia.
-Dr. Messersmith is currently Associate Professor of Global Health at Boston University School of Public Health and Associate Professor of Anthropology at Boston University’s College of Arts and Sciences.
-Dr. Messersmith is the principal investigator (PI) on several studies, most recently on two studies in Ghana that explore the behavioral, socio-economic and structural vulnerability to HIV of injecting drug users and women who work in bars; a study to better understand and meet the HIV and reproductive health and social service needs of women living with HIV/AIDS in Vietnam; and a national study to document the types and magnitude of discrimination against people living with HIV in Vietnam.
-She was also PI and Director of the Vietnam AIDS Policy and Planning Project, a project that trained nearly 850 senior national and provincial level Vietnamese policy makers to design, implement and evaluate multi-sectoral responses to HIV.
-She has worked in residence for over 13 years in Burkina Faso, Mali, Nigeria, Bangladesh and Vietnam and has worked in a number of other countries including Thailand, Ghana, China, India, Senegal, Brazil, and Jamaica.
-From 1998 to 2004 she served as the Sexuality and Reproductive Health Program Officer for the Ford Foundation’s Office for Vietnam and Thailand.
-Based in Hanoi, Dr. Messersmith initiated the Foundation’s grant making program in sexuality and reproductive health.
-In 2004, the Vietnam Ministry of Health awarded her the Medal for the People’s Health.
-Other previous positions include Adjunct Lecturer in Public Policy and Research Fellow at Harvard University’s Kennedy School of Government; Visiting Fellow at Harvard University’s Francois Xavier Bagnoud Center for Health and Human Rights; Country Programme Advisor for the Joint United Nations Programme on HIV/AIDS (UNAIDS) in Bangladesh; Research Associate in the Department of International Health, Johns Hopkins School of Hygiene and Public Health; Women and AIDS Advisor at the United States Agency for International Development in Washington, DC. , and Peace Corps Volunteer in Burkina Faso.
-She has a PhD and MA in Anthropology from the University of California, Los Angeles, a Masters in Public Health (MPH) from Johns Hopkins University, and a Bachelor’s degree in creative writing from Hamilton College.
+Lisa J. Messersmith has over 25 years of research, program and policy experience on gender, sexuality, HIV, and sexual and reproductive health and rights in Sub-Saharan Africa and South and Southeast Asia.
+Dr. Messersmith is the principal investigator (PI) on several studies, most recently on a National Institute of Mental Health-funded study to test the effectiveness of wireless technology and data-informed counseling to improve retention in HIV care and adherence to antiretroviral therapy in HIV positive pregnant and postpartum women in Uganda.
+Other current research includes: a randomized control trial to evaluate interventions to address intimate partner violence in Tanzania; two studies in Ghana that explore the behavioral, socio-economic and structural vulnerability to HIV of people who inject drugs and women who work in bars; a study on the HIV and reproductive health and social service needs of women living with HIV and the first national study to document the types and magnitude of discrimination experienced by people living with HIV in Vietnam.
+She was also the principal investigator and Director of the Vietnam AIDS Policy and Planning Project, which trained nearly 850 senior policy makers at national and provincial level to design, implement and evaluate rights-based and multi-sectoral responses to HIV.
+Dr. Messersmith worked in residence for over 13 years in Burkina Faso, Mali, Nigeria, Bangladesh and Vietnam and has worked in a number of other countries in Asia, Africa and Latin America.
+Before joining BU SPH in 2007 she was as an Adjunct Lecturer in Public Policy and Research Fellow at Harvard University’s Kennedy School of Government.
+From 1998 to 2004 Dr. Messersmith served as the Sexuality and Reproductive Health Program Officer for the Ford Foundation’s Office for Vietnam and Thailand.
+Prior to her departure in 2004, the Vietnam Ministry of Health awarded her the Medal for the People’s Health.
+In 2003, Dr. Messersmith was a visiting fellow at the Francois Xavier Bagnoud Center for Health and Human Rights at the Harvard School of Public Health.
+She served as the Country Programme Advisor for UNAIDS in Bangladesh from 1996 to 1998.
+From 1994 to 1995 she was a Research Associate in the Department of International Health at the Johns Hopkins School of Hygiene and Public Health and concurrently served as the Women and AIDS advisor for USAID in Washington, DC.
+Dr. Messersmith’s career in international health and development began in Burkina Faso in 1985 where she served as a Peace Corps Volunteer.
+She has a PhD and MA in Anthropology from the University of California, Los Angeles, a Masters in Public Health from Johns Hopkins University, and a Bachelor’s degree in creative writing from Hamilton College.

 - Addressing the Needs of Women Living with HIV in Vietnam